-Join Chris Mattia for an in-depth discussion in this video Using the exercise files, part of Blended Learning Fundamentals.
+Join Chris Mattia for an in-depth discussion in this video Using the exercise files, part of Teaching Techniques: Blended Learning.

 - If you're a premium member of the Lynda.com online training library, then you have access to the exercise files used throughout this course.
 The exercise files are arranged with one folder for each chapter in the title.
 Inside, you'll find the components of the files that I'll be using so that you can follow along.
 In several movies, I'll be creating new blank Google document files.
 These files have not been included but the text, images and video files that I insert into the documents, have been included so you can create them along with me.